 The following information should be included with the request:

 All the above information must be included before the question of valuation can be considered.

 Once all the required information has been provided, the Local Compliance Nottingham Team will ensure that the valuation request is appropriate and then refer the request on to SAV for consideration.

-areas of HMRC work are subject to close scrutiny and there is no guarantee
+of HMRC work are subject to close scrutiny and there is no guarantee that